 The garage is a great spot for a water heater if there’s no good location anywhere else in your home.
 This is especially true if you don’t have a basement, like homes here in Florida.

 Keeping your water heater in the garage keeps it out of sight and out of mind.

-Obviously, if you have a gas water heater, you’ll need to run a gas line to your garage.
+If you have a gas water heater, you’ll need to run a gas line to your garage.
 Gas water heaters also need sufficient venting.

-For example, a 4500w electric heater would require a 240-volt dedicated 30-amp circuit, and 8-gauge copper wire.
+For example, a 4500w electric heater would require a 240-volt dedicated 30-amp circuit and 8-gauge copper wire.

 No matter whether you have a gas or electric water heater, your garage needs to be able to handle the power.